 As things got out of hand, public complaints increased, companies like Google and Facebook banned all ICO projects from advertising on their platform and regulators stepped in.

-Regulators wanted to investigate whether these so called tokens shouldn’t be in fact considered as securities.
-And if so, are the companies behind them meeting the requirements to allow them to sell securities.
+Regulators wanted to investigate whether or not these so-called tokens should, in fact, be considered securities – and if so, are the companies behind them meeting the requirements to allow them to sell securities?